Pendo720/N.J-Matata/index.md

 ### [Project 3: Single-Value-SQM (Python)](https://github.com/Pendo720/svsqm)
 #### _Overview_
-A common problem encountered when assessing the quality of software artifact is the absence of a standard upon which comparisions of a given artifact can be assessed.
-The Single-value software quality metric is practical framework for facilitating such comparisions.
+A common problem encountered when assessing the quality of software artifact is the absence of a standard upon which comparisions of a given artifact quality can be assessed.
+The single-value software quality metric is practical framework for facilitating such comparisions.
 This project is an extension of my master's
 programme: software quality module.

 ![](/gh-images/svsqm_graph.png)

-In addition to providing a single-value metric for software quality, the visual above can help identify the aspect of the artifact qualities which need addressing to better its quality.
-The artifact quality measure is the average of the individual values on the four dimensions: Specification, Documentation, Implementation and Testing
+In addition to providing a single-value metric for software quality, the visual above can help identify the aspect of the artifact quality criteria which must be addressed in order to better its quality.
+The framework defines artifact quality measure as the average of the individual values on the four dimensions: Specification, Documentation, Implementation and Testing

-Note: the quantities on both the Testing and Documentation dimensions are negated for visualisation purposes.
+Note: the quantities on both the Testing and Documentation dimensions are negated for visualisation purposes only.

 **Description**
 > SVQM framework is a useful QA tool as it provides a birds-eye view of software quality.
 It can be use to encourage new engineers to